CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

 any player's turn."

 Use Palantir: Change text to "Sage only.
-Tap sage to enable him to use one Palant�r he bears for the rest of the turn."
+Tap sage to enable him to use one Palantir he bears for the rest of the turn."

 Veils Flung Away: Each body check is modified by -1, not